nebari-dev/nebari/docs/source/dev_guide/testing.md

 ## Cypress Tests

 Cypress automates testing within a web browser environment.
-It is integrated into the GitHub Actions tests.yaml workflows in this repo, and  you can also run it locally.
+It's integrated into the GitHub Actions tests.yaml workflows in this repo, and  you can also run it locally.
 To do so:

 ```shell
 cd tests_e2e